 - Contact an IB Faculty member to sponsor you (see steps above).

-- The Undergraduate Student Services Office will provide you with a course control number (CCN) to enable you to register for the units.
-Please note that CCNs are not usually available until the beginning of the semester—come in during the first five weeks of the semester to obtain your CCN.
+- The advising staff will provide you with a course control number (CCN) for you to register for units.
+Please note that CCNs are not usually available until the beginning of the semester.

 COVID-19 Adjustments to IB Research Units

 Fall 2020 Adjustments

 All IB research courses are being offered in Fall 2020, as are URAP positions.
 Students working with IB faculty must consult with their labs to ensure they are either approved to conduct in-person research or have developed a remote research plan.
 Labs have unique constraints and some may not be able to accommodate undergraduate researchers during the public health crisis.
 IB faculty can still serve as sponsors for research conducted outside the department, including labs on other campuses.

 The following adjustments will be made to the requirements for each of the courses.

 - IB 99/199.
 No changes necessary since IB 99/199 cover all manner of research activities.

 - IB 191.
 This course typically requires students to conduct hypothesis-driven research that includes quantitative analysis of a biological hypothesis.
 This is typically achieved via generation and analysis of empirical data.
 For Fall 2020, review of published literature will also be allowed if students complete a quantitative analysis of the resulting metadata.